Shopify/checkout-sheet-kit-swift/ACCELERATED_CHECKOUTS_MIGRATION.md

-# AcceleratedCheckouts Migration to CheckoutBridgeHandler
+# AcceleratedCheckouts Migration to CheckoutCommunicationProtocol

 ## Status
 AcceleratedCheckouts targets are temporarily disabled in `Package.swift` while the core SDK migrates to the UCP bridge handler pattern.